-Staff password protected patients' electronic care records and backed these up to secure storage.
+Staff passwords protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.

-Music was played in the treatment rooms and there were magazines and drinking water available in the waiting
+Music was played in the treatment rooms and there were magazines and televisions in the waiting rooms.
+The practice provided drinking water, tea and coffee.